pombase/website/src/docs/documentation/advanced-search.md

 In the History panel (bottom), queries are listed in reverse chronological order (most recently run first).
-Results are linked in the Count column; the link goes to a page that displays the gene name, systematic ID, and product description for matching genes.
+Results are linked in the Count column; the link goes to a page that displays the gene symbol, systematic ID, and product description for matching genes.
 The Download button offers additional options, including nucleotide and (where applicable) protein sequence.
 To return to the search page, use